 In Paul Miller’s new book “The Digital Workplace: How Technology is Liberating Work” we cover both the ups and the downs of digital working.
 Arguably one of the negatives is an increasing nervousness about the potential for data security breaches amongst organizations.

 There are a number of trends which have the potential to make IT departments feel a little twitchy about data security.
+Some might benefit from learning more about privileged access management to improve their data security.
 These include the increase in mobility and related devices, the growth of the cloud, the sheer number of online transactions, use of consumer tech in the workplace, social media, the interest in ‘big data’ and the growing sophistication of hacking groups.
+For more information on cyber-attacks and data breaches in the past have a look at this infographic published by the University of Alabama Birmingham.

 There’s also some evidence to suggest that senior management are getting just as jumpy as IT and compliance department.
 For example a 2011 Websense survey of 1,000 IT Managers based in the US suggested that 35% of CEOs had got involved in talks about IT security having not previously been involved before after high-profile data security breaches, particularly WikiLeaks and those involving Sony.